twitu/twitu/tales-from-ffi.md

-# Building in Rust for Python 🦀 ❤️ 🐍
+# Tales from Rust FFI - Building in Rust for Python 🦀 ❤️ 🐍

 We will cover the following -
 * What is FFI?